History of JetBlue in Timeline

 In JetBlue's first quarter 2018 investor call, JetBlue's CFO Steven Priest confirmed the airline held about 10% of JetSuiteX.

-In April 2019, JetBlue announced it would launch transatlantic flights to London from Boston and New York.
-To facilitate this, the airline converted 13 orders for the A321neo into the longer-range Airbus A321LR.
+In April 2019, JetBlue announced its plans to launch transatlantic flights to London from Boston and New York.
+The airline would convert 13 Airbus A321neo orders to the longer-range Airbus A321LR to serve the new routes.

-May 1, 2019: Michael Stromer Named Chief Product Officer, Technology
+May 1, 2019: Michael Stromer Named Chief Product Officer

-On May 1, 2019, JetBlue appointed Michael Stromer as Chief Product Officer, Technology, to lead the design and execution of digital commerce web and mobile applications, airport technology, customer support, and more.
+On May 1, 2019, JetBlue appointed Michael Stromer as Chief Product Officer, Technology, to oversee the design and execution of digital commerce web and mobile applications, as well as technology for various airport and support teams.

-May 29, 2019: JetBlue and Southwest Airlines Rank Highest in Customer Satisfaction
+May 29, 2019: JetBlue and Southwest Tie for Customer Satisfaction

 On May 29, 2019, JetBlue and Southwest Airlines tied for "Highest in Customer Satisfaction Among Low Cost Carriers" in the J.D.
 Power North America Airline Satisfaction Study.

-October 18, 2019: Interline Agreement Planned with Norwegian Air Shuttle
+October 18, 2019: JetBlue and Norwegian Air Shuttle Announce Interline Agreement Plans

-On October 18, 2019, JetBlue and Norwegian Air Shuttle announced plans for an interline agreement, which would permit sales of jointly-issued tickets if approved between the two airlines during 2020.
+On October 18, 2019, JetBlue and Norwegian Air Shuttle announced plans for an interline agreement to permit sales of jointly-issued tickets, subject to approval, expected to take effect in 2020.
+This partnership aimed to leverage their substantial presence at New York–JFK, Boston, and Fort Lauderdale airports.

-From 2018 to 2019, the airline made multiple changes to its fleet plans, with the airline intending to replace all of its aging Embraer E190 aircraft with the Airbus A220-300.
-The airline later modified its Airbus A321neo orders to introduce the Airbus A321XLR aircraft to its fleet.
+From 2019, JetBlue modified its Airbus A321neo orders to introduce the Airbus A321XLR aircraft to its fleet.

-In January 2020, JetBlue announced its intentions to start becoming carbon neutral on all domestic flights.
+In January 2020, JetBlue announced its intentions to become carbon neutral on all domestic flights.

 In February 2020, Joel Peterson announced his intention to retire from JetBlue's board of directors at the end of his term.